cbor-wg/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 The primary safeguard is to ensure the CBOR encoding library used is trustworthy and does not exfiltrate data.

-Another option is to require preferred-plus or deterministic serialization and to have decoders verify compliance.
+Another option is to require preferred-plus or deterministic serialization and to have decoders issue a warning if not compliant.
 See {{CheckingDecoder}}.